nielsbaloe/vertxui/README.md

 * extremely easy junit testing of client-side GUI (even without a DOM, but also with a DOM), and other Java tooling

 VertxUI is _not_ at all
-* a HTML template engine: VertxUI is for writing single-paged-applications (static templating is HTML itsself).
+* a HTML template engine: no HTML is generated.
+VertxUI is for writing single-paged-applications (static templating is HTML itsself).
-* a javascript framework; it leans on plain HTML + CSS, instead adding a new set of javascript tooling.
+* a new javascript framework; it leans on plain HTML + CSS + standarised javascript, instead adding a new set of javascript tooling.
-* a locked-in solution: you can also use VertxUI to extend an existing page, or use in Tomcat instead of Verx.
+* a locked-in solution: you can also use VertxUI to extend an existing page, or use Tomcat instead of Verx.

 Examples are included for: hello world (vanilla js and Fluent HTML), automatic browser reloading (Figwheely), 3 webchats with: websockets SockJS and EventBus, POJO (de)serialization for ajax websockets sockJS and eventbus, TodoMVC, a Bootstrap application, and more.